It's all about connection

 I have come to believe that life is all about connection, and that experiencing a fulfilled life is all about how we connect with ourselves, with other people, and with the world around us.
 This realization is based on my professional experience, as well as my own journey in life.

 I have experienced seasons of life surrounded by friends, yet felt isolated.
 I have been in stable relationships, yet struggled to let my protective walls down enough to love, or be loved, as my true self.
 I have felt alienated from the person I wanted to be because I could not connect with my own feelings, needs, and values.
 I believe that all humans have experienced these broken connections.
 It is our ability to restore these broken relationships and effectively cultivate new, healthy ones that is central to alleviating emotional pain and thriving to our full potential.
-It is this hope that drives my work with couples and individuals.
+It is this hope that drives my work with couples.

 My career thus far has spanned many eclectic and challenging roles.
 As a young graduate, I worked at a community mental health center where I facilitated the day program for adults with severe and persistent mental illnesses.
 With the profound way that their illnesses affected their daily lives, I noted that consistent and trusting relationships were their refuge and the most therapeutic gift that I could offer.